followmyutopia/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/10 Item Options.md

         });
     });

-To change several options at a time, pass an object to the [itemOption(field, options)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionfield_options) method.
+To change several options at a time, pass an object to the [itemOption(id, options)](/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionid_options) method.
 Being called with the *field* parameter only, this method returns the current configuration of the specified form item.

     <!--JavaScript-->